wavefrontHQ/wavefront-sdk-python/README.md

 | `tracing_port` | `traceListenerPorts=` |

 ### Option 3: Create a WavefrontClient

 Use `WavefrontClientFactory` to create a `WavefrontClient` instance, which can send data directly to the service or send data using a Wavefront Proxy.

 The `WavefrontClientFactory` supports multiple client bindings.
 If more than one client configuration is specified, you can create a `WavefrontMultiClient` instance, which can send data to multiple services.

-### Prerequisites
+#### Prerequisites for Create a WavefrontClient

 * Sending data via Wavefront Proxy?
-  <br/>Before your application can use a `WavefrontClient` you must [set up and start a Wavefront Proxy](https://docs.wavefront.com/proxies_installing.html).
+  Before your application can use a `WavefrontClient` you must [set up and start a Wavefront Proxy](https://docs.wavefront.com/proxies_installing.html).
 * Sending data via direct ingestion?
   * Verify that you have the Direct Data Ingestion permission.
 For details, see [Examine Groups, Roles, and Permissions](https://docs.wavefront.com/users_account_managing.html#examine-groups-roles-and-permissions).
   * The HTTP URL of your cluster.
-This is the URL you connect to when you log in to the service, typically something like `http://<domain>.wavefront.com`.<br/> You can also use HTTP client with Wavefront Proxy version 7.0 or newer.
+This is the URL you connect to when you log in to the service, typically something like `http://<domain>.wavefront.com`.
+You can also use HTTP client with Wavefront Proxy version 7.0 or newer.
 Example: `http://proxy.acme.corp:2878`.
   * [Obtain the API token](http://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 ### Initialize the WavefrontClient

 ```python
 from wavefront_sdk.client_factory import WavefrontClientFactory